 The objective is to have continuity of care whereby your mom with have the same caregiver each time and there won’t be a parade of different caregiver’s which can be different on every shift.
-Having a caregiver come to the home can be a less expensive option then moving to a community.
+Having a caregiver come to the home can be a less expensive option than moving to a community.

 Cost of Home Care

-Depending on the level of care that is required, Home Care costs can be around approximately $5000 per month for 8 hours of one-on-one in home care in the Northern Virginia area.
+Depending on the level of care that is required, Home Care costs can be around approximately $5000 per month for 8 hours of one-on-one in-home care in the Northern Virginia area.
 This does vary based on where you are located in the United States.
 This is around the same cost as an assisted living community.
 If mom needs more than, for example, 8 hours of care per day another option to look at is Live-In Care.
 A caregiver will live in the clients’ home.
 The caregiver will be provided a room and will sleep and eat in the home.
 The cost of a Live-In Caregiver is around $7500 per month.
-The caregiver and client will live together and a strong and healthy bond is formed with the client and the family.
+The caregiver and client will live together and a strong and healthy bond is formed between the client and the family.
 We have found this to be a good long term solution for many of our clients.